 - Even a modest increase spread over many years could cause zero return (or worse) for more than a decade.

-These losses may not look horrific by equity market standards, but it is important to note the money parked in top quality bonds is considered “low or no risk”.
-That is clearly no longer the case and it has serious implications for traditional asset allocation models.
+These losses may not look horrific by equity market standards, but it's important to note the money parked in top quality bonds is considered “low or no risk”.
+That is clearly no longer the case, and it has serious implications for traditional asset allocation models.

 Whether you think interest rates will rise or not is irrelevant.
-The point is the downside risk of loss is high in what many investors consider to be their safest investments and they are getting paid paltry returns to accept that risk.
-The risk versus reward ratio is absurd.
+The point is the downside risk of loss is high in what many investors consider to be their safest investments, and they are getting paid paltry returns to accept that risk.
+The risk vs. reward ratio is absurd.
 It makes no sense.

 In short, the risk to fixed income portfolios is extraordinary right now.

 Given the unfavorable risk/reward ratio, what should you do as an investor?